Morococha District - Toromocho, Morococha

 Morococha is an underground silver-zinc-lead-copper mine, owned and operated by Argentum, a Peruvian company in which, in 2016, Pan American Silver Corp., through its subsidiary Pan American Silver (Peru) S.A.C., had a 92.01% voting interest.
 It is located immediately to the north and NE of the Toromocho porphyry copper deposit.
 Historically, the Gubbins family had begun operating mines in the Morococha District in the 1940s, through Minera Santa Rita S.A. and Minera Yauli S.A., which were subsequently consolidated in the late 1990s into Sociedad Minera Corona S.A.
 These mines were separate to the Cerro de Pasco operations, which after 1973 were operated by Centromin, until 2003 as detailed above.
 In 2004, Pan American Silver entered into an agreement with the Gubbins family, to form Argentum to operate the Morococha mines.
 Few production records are preserved from the early years of mining in the district, although between 1989 and 2003, ~7.9 Mt of ore were mined at a grade of 227 g/t Ag, 0.5% Cu, 1.7% Pb, and 4.6% Zn (Pan American Silver Corp.
 2014).

-For details of the regional setting, see the separate Peruvian Andes Cu-Au Province record.
+For details of the regional setting, see the separate Peruvian Segment of the Andean Cu-Au Province record.

 District Geology and Mineralisation